openedx/frontend-build/README.md

     attempt to run the build on the same port specified in the `env.config.js` file.

+## Creating a Production Build with env.config.js (using Tubular)

+To use a private `env.config.js` file during the production build, the Webpack Production config will look for an env variable `process.env.JS_CONFIG_FILEPATH`, which should represent a file path to the desired `env.config.js`.

+The only requirement is that the filepath end with `env.config.*`, where either `.js` or `.jsx` as the extension

+    // examples of acceptable filepaths

+    JS_CONFIG_FILEPATH="{HOME}/frontends/frontend-app-learner-dashboard/prod.env.config.js"

+    JS_CONFIG_FILEPATH="{HOME}/frontends/frontend-app-profile/stage.env.config.jsx"

 ## Requiring Jest to reference env.config.js

-Jest doesn't rely on webpack to merge the JS-based config into ConfigDocument, so to implement this in your MFE you would need to add it in your MFE's `setupTest.js`
+Jest doesn't rely on Webpack to merge the JS-based config into the Config Document, so to ensure Jest is aware of the environment variables in env.config, add the following to the MFE's `setupTest.js`

     import envConfig from '../env.config';
     import mergeConfig from '@edx/frontend-platform';